-CEFA participates in the State's Substantive Plan on a cost-sharing basis.
-The State funds the cost of providing health and dental insurance to annuitants primarily on a pay-as-you-go basis.
-The State obtains an annual actuarial valuation of the State's Substantive Plan which can be found on the SCO's website at www.sco.ca.gov.
-Contributions to the State's Substantive Plan from CEFA were \$29,000 and \$25,433 for the fiscal years ended June 30, 2019 and 2018, respectively.
+CEFA participates in the Plan on a cost-sharing basis.
+The state funds the cost of providing health and dental insurance to annuitants primarily on a pay-as-you-go basis.
+The state obtains an annual actuarial valuation of the Plan which can be found on the SCO's website at www.sco.ca.gov.
+Contributions to the Plan from CEFA were \$31,000 and \$29,000 for the fiscal years ended June 30, 2020 and 2019, respectively.